Anastasija42/PSIML/README.md

   <img align="top" src="https://user-images.githubusercontent.com/112171137/189136817-6ae3b52c-c94b-4a9f-b25a-cd2a80910e41.png" width="32%" />
   <img align="top" src="https://user-images.githubusercontent.com/112171137/189136855-a0200b7b-1147-4a1b-b71e-211162fb0e14.png" width="32%" />
 </p>
-We figured out the potential reason for the lines - when upsampling the images (decoder part), we used ConvTranspose, but turns out that nilinear Upsampling layer would perform better, the output it produces is more continuous in a way.
+We figured out the potential reason for the lines - when upsampling the images (decoder part), we used ConvTranspose, but turns out that bilinear Upsampling layer would perform better, the output it produces is more continuous in a way.
 However, we found another way to improve our U-NET, still using ConvTranspose.

 ## U-NET improved version